 - 8. At start-up, check for free flow of water from steam hose. - 9.
-With the control switch in the "Pump" position, regulate water flow to achieve 9 lbs. by weight per minute at the orifice end of the steam hose.
+With the control switch in the "Pump" position, regulate water flow to achieve the proper weight per minute at the orifice end of the steam hose, 9 lbs for SG12 & 12 lbs for SG15.

 - 10. Connect steam hose to sterilization device. - 11.
-Position 3-way ball valve to overflow. - 12.
+Position 3-way ball valve to overflow (SG10).
+On the SG12/15 the valve will remain in the drain position - 12.
 Move control switch to "Burner" position.
-Pump will continue to run, Beckett burner will start after a short delay. - 13.
-After a 2 3 minute warm-up, and a generous amount of steam is discharging from the overflow, position the 3-way ball valve to the steam position
+Pump will continue to run, Beckett burner will start after a short delay. - After a 2 3 minute warm-up, and a generous amount of steam is discharging from the overflow, position the ball valve to the steam position